|Best Overall||Brocock Commander XR||SEE IT||

 This is a tactical design with a folding AR-style buttstock, pistol grip, and bottle-forward configuration.
 The gun folds for easy packing and transporting, deploys quickly, and offers an ergonomic and stable shooting platform that I like for offhand shooting.
 The shrouded barrel does a good job of reducing the sound signature.

-What’s not to love about this SA carbine?
 It’s accurate, powerful, and spits out pellets as fast as you can pull the trigger.
-I think the .22 caliber version is a great platform for plinking or hunting.
+I think this caliber is one of the best .22 air rifles for plinking or hunting.
 With this gun, you will consume a lot of air and a lot of pellets, so you need to ensure you have access to both.
 I would suggest that you think about investing in a compressor, so you always have air available.

 Another great semi-auto airgun: Hatsan Invader